fachat/MicroPET/CPLD/README.md

 VIA I/O pin given to the CRTC as in the PET.
 Register 12 can be used to select one of 8 such 8k sets.

-Character pixel data is mapped to bank 15.
+Character set pixel data is mapped to bank 15.

 #### Hires mode

 Hires mode is available in 40 as well as 80 "column" mode, i.e. either 320x200 or 640x200 pixels.

+Register 12 here is used as follows:

-- Bit 0: - unused -
+- Bit 0: A8 of start of hires data
-- Bit 1: - unused -
+- Bit 1: A9 of start of hires data
-- Bit 2: - unused -
+- Bit 2: A10 of start of hires data
-- Bit 3: - unused -
+- Bit 3: A11 of start of hires data
-- Bit 4: - unused -
+- Bit 4: A12 of start of hires data
-- Bit 5: A13 of hires data (in 320x200 mode)
+- Bit 5: A13 of start of hires data
-- Bit 6: A14 of hires data
+- Bit 6: A14 of start of hires data
-- Bit 7: A15 of hires data
+- Bit 7: A15 of start of hires data

 ## Code